-This section takes you on a tour through the tools and windows of Microsoft Visual Studio Team System Test Edition.
+This section takes you on a tour through the tools and windows of Microsoft Visual Studio 2005 Team Edition for Software Testers.
 You will see basic aspects of the Team System testing tools, such as how to create and work with tests, the types of tests that are available, and how to configure the testing tools.

 Tester.
 After you start Visual Studio with the tester profile, certain menus and windows that are specific to programming are removed, which lets you focus on the tasks of creating non-programmatic tests, managing existing tests, and running tests.
 For more information, see Creating and Editing Tests, Managing Tests, and Running Tests.